strost66/ActiGraph-CP-Raw-Processing/README.md

 cd ActiGraph-CP-Raw-Processing
 ```

-Alternatively, you can download the repository as a ZIP file from GitHub and extract it.
+Alternatively, download the repository as a ZIP file from GitHub and extract it.

 ---